Australia's Best Universities

 trusted university rankings available.

 There is no doubt that it's own website is No 1 for confusion.
 To add to that, QS Topuniversities has created a parallel ranking system in competition to itself called QS Stars.
 We have no idea what that means, and – from their own incoherent explanation – neither do they.
-We suspect it is a pet project of some senior executive's mistress, who wants to see their Swiss finishing school listed as a top university.

 In 2007 QS Topuniversities ranked the top 200 of the world's universities, but expanded its purview so that by 2012 it ranked 700.
 QS Topuniversities ranks the Australian universities much, much higher than ARWU does.
 We are more than dubious.